 Specificity of Monoclonal Antibodies

-At CSB, we understand that you are relying on the monoclonal antibodies (MAbs) you use to be specific to its target.
+At CSB, we understand that you are relying on the monoclonal antibodies (MAbs) you use to be specific to their target.
 You are committing your experimental data – and your time in the lab gathering that data – to that MAb.
 That’s why we test every monoclonal antibody for specificity against the entire human membrane proteome.
 No other antibody company in the world guarantees that level of specificity.
 If you trust your antibodies, you can trust your data.

 Approximately 25% of all monoclonal antibodies demonstrate polyspecificity and bind to unintended targets 1.
 Most often, these off-targets are not related family members (which are usually tested during discovery) but completely unrelated proteins that would be impossible to predict 2-3.
 Lack of antibody specificity has led to false conclusions in the scientific community and has even caused severe adverse events including patient deaths and drug withdrawals from the market 4-8.